VietnamAIHub/GPTViet/README.md

   <span> GPTViet - Advancing Foundation Models</span>
 </h1>

-This project aims to develop a bilingual foundation model both language and multimodal capabilities.
-The objective is to enhance an existing Open-source English English model, optimizing it for the Vietnamese language.
+This project aims to develop a multilingual foundation model both language and multimodal capabilities.
+The objective is to enhance an existing Open-source English based model, optimizing it for the Vietnamese and others language.

 <h3 align="center">
   <span> GPTViet - Target Development</span>